sabre1041/1-demo/README.md

 You'll see a box titled "rekor-application".
 When the Status line says "Healthy" and "Synced", you have completely installed Rekor.

-Navigate to your `Routes` in the sigstore namespace.
-Click on the `rekor-server-route` Location, and you'll get a simple website with the heading `Rekor Server`.
+In the OpenShift web console, select Networking -> Routes in the main navigation menu.
+Select the `sigstore` project in the "Project:" dropdown at the top left.
+Then find the Location colum.
+Select the URL in that column.
+You should see a simple website with the heading `Rekor Server`.
 That's it, next steps!

 **4. Install the everything pipeline using Helm**